Skip to content

 Here’s an overview of these exemptions:

-- Full-time students.
-Certain full-time students who are working part-time can be paid less than the Missouri minimum wage, as long as it is not less than 85%.
-This is intended to allow students to gain work experience while continuing their education.
+• Full-time students.
+Employers can pay certain full-time students working part-time less than the Missouri minimum wage, as long as the wage is at least 85% of the minimum.
+This approach allows students to gain work experience while continuing their education.

 Additional Missouri State Labor Laws